 "When I was three, I was diagnosed with lung cancer."
 I tell him.

 The tears now are streaming over my cheeks, remembering all the prodding, the pain...

 "Cancer?
 You had cancer?"
 He clamps his hand around his mouth, letting mine fall in my lap again.

 "Yes, but I’ve been in remission ever since I got the stem cell transplant from the twins."
 I tell him honestly.

 "Why didn’t you tell me?"
 He asks a bit angry.
-And I do get it, I should’ve come clean years ago.
+I get why he feels angry or better said hurt, I should’ve come clean years ago.
 But I didn’t want to be seen as the cancer girl.
 And he should respect me for my decision.

 "I didn’t want you to look different at me."
 I tell him.
 He rolls his eyes.